 By following these guidelines we make sure that the forums remain easy to read for everybody and also that the right people can find your post to answer it.

-MSFS Re-using MSFS Textures
+MSFS20 Re-using MSFS Textures

 rhumbaflappy